-Figure 1 illustrates several types of digital skills influencing learning possessed by classroom teachers in studied secondary schools.
-Basic computer skills 16(64.0%), internet skills 5(20.0%), collaborative skills 3(12.0%) and technical skills 2(4.0%) where differently as among of digital skills influencing learning possessed by classroom teachers: the most digital skills influencing learning possessed by classroom teachers.
-On the same vein, students declared the following information in response to types of digital skills influencing learning they do possess.
-Their response are presented in figure 2, including basic computer skills 25(55.6%), internet skills 10(22.2%), collaborative skills 6(13.3%) and technical skills 4(8.9%).
+Figure 1 illustrates several types of digital skills influencing learning possessed by classroom teachers in the studied secondary schools.
+Basic computer skills 16(64.0%), internet skills 5(20.0%), collaborative skills 3(12.0%), and technical skills 2(4.0%) were different among digital skills influencing learning possessed by classroom teachers: the most digital skills influencing learning possessed by classroom teachers.
+In the same vein, students declared the following information in response to the types of digital skills influencing the learning they possess.
+Their response is presented in Figure 2, including basic computer skills 25(55.6%), internet skills 10(22.2%), collaborative skills 6(13.3%), and technical skills 4(8.9%).

 Figure 2 illustrates the distribution of types of digital skills influencing learning possessed by students.